 Sony, which makes a myriad of 4K TV models, recommends sitting 1.5 times the vertical screen size of the TV, which is twice as close from where you should sit in front of a High-Definition model.

 For instance, if you have a 55-inch 4K TV, you should sit 3.30 feet away from the screen.
 If you have a 65-inch 4K set, you should sit about four feet away.
 If you have a 75-inch 4K TV, you should sit around 4.6 feet away.
+(Please note that the calculation is based on ‘vertical size,’ not horizontal or diagonal.
+Here is the calculation done on Sony’s site.

 Now that may sound like it’s a bit close, particularly for a 55-inch like yours.
 Well, it is.
 And it’s one of the little secrets of 4K TV.
 You definitely have to sit closer to the screen to get the full experience.